 Other optional products include extra emergency buttons that you can give to each member of your family and fall detection pendants.
 This pendant will automatically identify when the wearer has a fall and call for help right away without the user pressing the emergency button.
 The pendant is water-resistant for wearing in the bathroom.

-Medical Guardian offers medical alert systems that are suitable for all types of users and can work with a home’s existing telephone line or nearby cellular towers.
+This package offers health alert alarms that are suitable for all types of users and can work with a home’s existing telephone line or nearby cellular towers.